tksunw/IoT/SONOS/README.md

     This file just contains a list of dates.
 They currently happen to be the dates which my company gives me off, so you should change them to suit your work schedule.

+    You can also just touch /tmp/holiday on whatever system you run your alarm cron job on for an adhoc holiday, and the alarm will skip the next morning and cleanup the file for you.
+(Useful on teacher workdays, when the kids don't have to get up so early).